Network Topology Reference

 Standard rectangular outline = Direct power distribution

-Color indicates data network domain, not power source
+Color indicates devices that share a data network domain, not power source

 Network Cables: Lines connecting components